MicrosoftDocs/ai-builder/ai-builder-docs/build-model.md

 Make sure your admin has enabled AI Builder for your environment.
 Otherwise, you won't have access to the AI Builder functionality.
 For more information, see [Enable or disable AI Builder preview features](administer.md#enable-or-disable-ai-builder-preview-features).

 AI Builder requires the use of [Common Data Service](/powerapps/maker/common-data-service/data-platform-intro), which is the data platform for Power Apps and allows you to store and manage business data.
-Common Data Service is the platform on which Dynamics 365 apps are built so if you’re a Dynamics 365 customer, your data is already in Common Data Service.
+Common Data Service is the platform on which Dynamics 365 apps are built so if you're a Dynamics 365 customer, your data is already in Common Data Service.

 ### Deploy sample apps and data